Athulya2002/Task-Four/README.md

 ### PHP

-1. Use any PHP server to run `index.php`.
+1. Use any PHP server to run `time.php`.
 2. Open it in the browser to see the output.

 ---